Managing parking in high demand locations

 How does it work?

-Data collected from sensors and cameras will be conveyed to motorists via onsite digital signage or websites and apps to direct motorists to available parking.
-It will also be combined with community survey responses to help shape Council policy.
+Data collected from sensors and cameras will be conveyed to motorists via onsite digital signage or the PayStay app to direct motorists to available parking.

 In-ground sensors work by inserting a small sensor in each parking space.
 The sensors are typically installed flush with the ground or slightly below the surface and covered to ensure that they don’t pose a trip hazard.
 The sensor detects when a vehicle is parked in the parking space and sends this information back to a central processing platform.
 In-ground sensors are the simplest and most widespread method used for monitoring parking availability.
 To function, inground sensors require parking spaces to be line-marked.